lelloc/doc-admin/content/glossary.rst

       Part of the process management.

    SLA
-      (see also :term:`Service Level Agreement`)
+      (see also :term:`Service Level Agreement`).

-   SMS
-      SMS (short message service) is a text messaging service component of most telephone, internet, and mobile-device systems.
-It uses standardized communication protocols to enable mobile devices to exchange short text messages.

    Ticket
       A ticket is a collection of all communications with a customer during the course of a service request.
-A ticket contains article, which are the communication received from or sent to customers, agents, external systems, etc. tickets belong to a customer user, are assigned to agents and reside in queues.
+A ticket contains article, which are the communication received from or sent to customers, agents, external systems, etc. Tickets belong to a customer user, are assigned to agents and reside in queues.

    Transport
-      A transport is the method choosen for communication.
-OTRS Support REST and SOAP.
+      A transport is the method chosen for communication.
+OTRS support REST and SOAP.

    User Task Activity Dialog
       Part of the process management.